rvaiya/warpd/man.md

 large body of text, it may be desirable to activate grid (_g_) or hint (_x_) mode for a second time to warp the pointer to the desired region's terminal point.

+In its simplest form, warpd can be used as a poor man's xdotool (--move/--click).

 A description of each mode follows (see also _USAGE_NOTES_):